Your need-to-knows about moving to Ireland

-Irish healthcare is of a very high standard, which means you’ll find modern facilities, top-of-their game doctors, and access to all kinds of treatment.
-However, the public system in Ireland suffers from the same problems, delays, and long waiting times that the NHS does.
+Irish healthcare is of a very high standard.
+You’ll find modern facilities, well qualified doctors, and access to first-class treatment.
+However, the public system in Ireland suffers from the same problems, delays, and long waiting times as the NHS.
 In addition, some treatment isn’t completely free of charge and requires a small subsidy.

-Many expats making the move opt to take out private medical insurance to cover them in case they require treatment.
+Many expats making the move opt to take out private medical insurance to cover any treatment.

-Although all you will need to secure access to the public system is a resident visa, many expats making the move opt to take out private medical insurance to cover them in case they require treatment.
+All you will need to secure access to the public system is a resident visa.
+However, many expats making the move opt to take out private medical insurance to cover any treatment.

-REMEMBER: If you require a certain type of treatment or medication, or need to be close to medical facilities, it’s important that you factor this in when choosing where to live.
-Should you just be spending holidays or weekends in your property – make sure you have enough medication with you to cover the entirety of your stay.
+Remember, if you require a certain type of treatment or medication, or need to be close to medical facilities, factor this in when choosing where to live.
+If you’re just spending holidays or weekends in your property, ensure you have enough medication to cover your stay.

 In the case of emergency, you should call 999 or 112.

-If you’re moving to Ireland with children, you will need to determine where to send them to school, and then plan your relocation in line with the start dates of the new school year.
-It’s important to try and minimise disruption, and to get your children involved in choosing where they’d like to attend school.
+If you’re moving to Ireland with children, you will need to determine where to send them to school.
+Try to plan your relocation around the start dates of the new school year.
+It’s important to try and minimise disruption, and to involve your children when choosing which school they will attend.
 This can play a key role in lowering their anxiety over the move.
-Fortunately, a lot of schools now have great websites that will provide a glimpse into what the school looks like, as well as the lessons, clubs, and teams your child can join.
+Fortunately, a lot of schools now have great websites that will provide a glimpse into what the school looks like.

 Transport and travel